 Retail Card is a leading provider of private label credit cards, and also provides Dual Cards, general purpose co-branded credit cards and small- and medium-sized business credit products.
-Retail Card accounted for \$13.1 billion, or 75%, of our total interest and fees on loans for the year ended December 31, 2018.
+Retail Card accounted for \$12.0 billion, or 74%, of our total interest and fees on loans for the year ended December 31, 2017.
 Substantially all of the credit extended in this platform is on standard (i.e., non-promotional) terms.

-Retail Card's revenue primarily consists of interest and fees on our loan receivables.
-Other income primarily consists of interchange fees earned when our Dual Card or general purpose co-brand cards are used outside of our partners' sales channels and fees paid to us by customers who purchase our debt cancellation products, less loyalty program payments.
+Retail Card's revenue consists of interest and fees on our loan receivables.
+Other income earned by the Retail Card sales platform primarily consists of interchange fees earned when our Dual Card or co-brand cards are used outside of our partners' sales channels and fees paid to us by customers who purchase our debt cancellation products, less loyalty program payments.